← All Posts

 3. Any data you promised to provide

-This creates accountability and ensures nothing falls through the cracks.
+This creates accountability.
+Nothing falls through the cracks.

 Common Mistakes